 This digital connectivity is essential for maintaining care consistency, lowering the chances of repeated tests, conflicting prescriptions, and missing information in a patient's history.
 When a primary care doctor can quickly access hospital discharge summaries or a specialist's notes within the EHR, they can make better-informed decisions.
 This comprehensive view is important for handling chronic conditions and complex cases, resulting in improved patient outcomes and a more efficient healthcare process.
 Explore our detailed guide on how to overcome the challenges and implement effective EHR interoperability solutions.

-The drive for interoperability has been popularised by initiatives like the Office of the National Coordinator (ONC) in the U.S. and similar bodies worldwide.
+The drive for interoperability has been popularized by initiatives like the Office of the National Coordinator (ONC) in the U.S. and similar bodies worldwide.
 Frameworks such as the CommonWell Health Alliance and Epic's Care Everywhere network demonstrate this in action, allowing disparate EHR systems to exchange patient data securely.
-As a result, participating organisations have seen significant reductions in duplicate imaging and lab tests, along with improved transition-of-care processes.
+As a result, participating organizations have seen significant reductions in duplicate imaging and lab tests, along with improved transition-of-care processes.

 3. Clinical Decision Support